All Products

 Consume messages

-You must use the LitePushConsumer class:
+You need to use the LitePushConsumer class:

 LitePushConsumer litePushConsumer = provider.newLitePushConsumerBuilder()